guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/CI/GitHub Actions.md

 .github --> actions --> contains the actions only usable by the current project  / cached-deps; workflows

-action.yaml --> file tha tcontains the configuration and the definition of that action.
+action.yaml --> file that contains the configuration and the definition of that action.
 ```yaml
 name: 'Get & Cache Dependencies'
 description: 'Get the depdencies (via npm) and cache them.'